Norfolk County Council plays an important role in caring for Norfolk’s biodiversity, we

 NBP also produces species and habitat action plans for the county’s most threatened wildlife and through its ‘Topic Groups’, ensures that biodiversity is integrated into strategies, plans and programmes.

-NBP works closely with Norfolk Biodiversity Information Service (NBIS), The Norfolk Non-native Species Initiative (NNNSI) and Wild Anglia.
+NBP works closely with Norfolk Biodiversity Information Service (NBIS) and The Norfolk Non-native Species Initiative (NNNSI).

 The Norfolk Biodiversity Information Service (NBIS) holds environmental data for Norfolk, such as records of the animals and plants found here and information about wildlife and geological sites.